kubewarden/docs/docs/howtos/audit-scanner.md

 of the PolicyReports and ClusterPolicyReports in cluster.
 See [here](../explanations/audit-scanner) more information about the Policy Reporter UI.

-For now, the Policy Reporter UI is only exposed as a ClusterIP service under `kubewarden-controller-ui` in the namespace where the `kubewarden-controller` chart was installed.
+For now, the Policy Reporter UI is only exposed as a ClusterIP service with name `kubewarden-controller-ui` in the namespace where the `kubewarden-controller` chart was installed.
 Users need to provide their own Ingress configuration.

 For a quick look or debugging, one can setup a port-forwarding to the service with: